 Darfur: Darfur remains dangerous, despite the signing of the Darfur Peace Agreement in May 2006 and the Doha Document of Peace in Darfur in September 2011.
 Some armed movements have yet to engage in the peace process.
 Violence and ongoing clashes between rebel groups and the Sudanese Armed Forces continue in Darfur.
 Conflicts can escalate and the security situation can deteriorate quickly.
 Civilians, including foreign workers, are at risk from the prevailing lawlessness and could be caught up in the violence between the various factions.

-There is an ongoing and high risk of kidnapping throughout Darfur.
+There is a high threat of kidnapping throughout Darfur.
 Foreigners, including US, German, South African, Russian and Jordanian citizens have been kidnapped in Darfur.
 Some victims were held captive for more than 100 days.
 Kidnappings are not restricted to rural areas.
 They have also occurred in and around the state capitals and towns, including Nyala, Kutum and Zalingei.
 Aid workers and expatriates are commonly targeted.
 Some international organisations have withdrawn staff from this region.

 For more information about kidnapping, see our Kidnapping threat travel bulletin.